heim-rs/heim/CONTRIBUTING.md

 heim is split into multiple crates, each one responsible for a specific system component (ex. `heim-cpu` provides information about CPUs, `heim-memory` about system memory, you got it).

-`heim` crate acts as a facade to all these `heim-*` crates and does nothing more but re-exports of the things underline.
+The `heim` crate acts as a facade to all the `heim-*` crates and does nothing more than re-export all of them.

 ### Design decisions

-Since heim is a very young project, public API should not be considered as stable.
+Since heim is a very young project, the public API should not be considered stable.

-There is no separate repository for RFC proposals (yet?), so if you have an idea, just [create an issue](https://github.com/heim-rs/heim/issues/new) in main repository.
+There is no separate repository for RFC proposals (yet?), so if you have an idea, just [create an issue](https://github.com/heim-rs/heim/issues/new) in the main repository.

 ## How can I contribute?